FrancisFM/Smart-PAD-Scheduler/README.md

 ---

 It handles hard constraints like drilling and completion windows.
 Soft constraints are also tracked in order to identify optimized development sequences.

----

-This Jupyter notebook was built on the Google Colab platform and it's import and export functionalities are link to it.